deepsense-ai/seahorse/system_tests/README.md

 To execute Workflow Executor system tests, you need to provide path to Workflow Executor jar in your settings file.

+You might have to change HDFS host name and local file paths in workflow files to successfully execute the system tests on your local machine.

 Also, the _spark_submit_ command must be globally visible.